Bea Miles: Biography

-Miles was constantly harassed by police and she claimed to have been falsely convicted 195 times, fairly 100 times, though obituaries give lower estimates.
+Miles was constantly harassed by police and claimed to have been falsely convicted 195 times, fairly 100 times, though obituaries give lower estimates.
 She haunted the Public Library of New South Wales, reading many books each week, until she was banned from the building in the late 1950s.

-As ill health started to catch up with her, Miles spent the last nine years of her life in the Little Sisters of the Poor Home for the Aged in Randwick.
+As ill-health started to catch up with her, Miles spent the last nine years of her life in the Little Sisters of the Poor Home for the Aged in Randwick.
 She supposedly told the sisters that she had "no allergies that I know of, one complex, no delusions, two inhibitions, no neuroses, three phobias, no superstitions and no frustrations".
 After admission to the Little Sisters of the Poor, Miles would visit her old friend Father Hope in a taxi owned by a friendly driver.
 While in Randwick she borrowed an average of 14 books a week from the Randwick Branch Library.
 One of the Sisters of the Poor recalled that Miles came to be known for her compassion for the sick, comforting the old and infirm and sitting patiently with the dying.
-She even prayed with them, on one occasion, when questioned, observing “I don’t believe in God, but she does”.
+She even prayed with them, on one occasion, when questioned, observing "I don't believe in God, but she does."

 Miles died on 3 December 1973, aged 71, from cancer.
 Australian wildflowers were placed on her coffin, while a jazz band played "Waltzing Matilda" and "Advance Australia Fair".
 It was suggested that Miles had renounced her lifelong atheism and become a Catholic before her death, but her family do not support this claim.
 Miles is interred at Rookwood Cemetery in the family plot.

 Popular culture and media

 As Miles was a well-known figure in Sydney society, in 1961 a portrait of her by Alex Robertson was entered for the Archibald Prize.
 A musical based on her life, Better known as Bee, was first performed in 1984.
 The 1985 novel Lilian's Story by Kate Grenville was loosely based on her life; and was turned into a movie in 1995 starring Toni Collette and Ruth Cracknell in the title roles.

 Bea Miles makes a cameo appearance in Dorothy Hewett's 1958 novel of working-class Sydney, Bobbin Up.
 In Chapter 13 she is "Sydney's most famous woman".
 She steals oranges, hates taxi drivers and police, and has a sign on her back, "Shakespeare readings.
 Any speech on request ...
-2/-".
+2/–."
 She duly performs "Hamlet's immortal soliloquy" for a passer-by.